Skip to content

 to_numberstringE.164 formatted phone number string of the message recipient

-was_downgradedbooleantrue if the end user does not support iMessage, false otherwise
+was_downgradedbooleanTrue if the end user does not support iMessage, null otherwise

 planstringValue of the Sendblue account plan

 The status field will report the status.
-There are currently 7 different possible responses to a send-message request:
+There are currently 8 different possible statuses:

 StatusDescription

-QUEUEDThe message has reached our servers, and has passed our validation checks.
-It has been queued for delivery
+QUEUEDThe message has passed validation and has been queued for delivery

-ERRORThe message has failed to send, see the error_code field to understaind why
+ERRORThe message has failed to send, see the error_code field to understand why

 Any Code besides 0 or null is a failure.
 Some codes are not yet documented.